-The marketing department of a pharmaceutical company decides to enlist a dentist to endorse it's brand of toothpaste although they would be struck off for doing so.
+The marketing department of a pharmaceutical company decides to enlist a dentist to endorse its brand of toothpaste although they would be struck off for doing so.
 They hire two recent graduates who find themselves tied into a contract they failed to read.
 Having decided that the product is rubbish, the graduates set about developing a new, better toothpaste which they consider worthy of being struck off for.Written by

 When Jill is in the bath advertising "Proudfoot's Pink Pierre", there is a large mirror behind her.
 When she stands up, it's gone.
 See more »

-The end credits are shown over Richard Wattis walking with Sandwich boards advertising the toothpaste.
-When he turns to face the camera, the front board say The End.
+The end credits are shown over Richard Wattis walking with sandwich boards advertising the toothpaste.
+When he turns to face the camera, the front board says 'The End'.
 He continues to walk towards the camera until the words on the board fill the screen.
 See more »

 0 of 1 people found this review helpful.